TechSoup/impact-drive-food-security/CONTRIBUTING.md

 # Contributing

 This is a **living corpus, not a finished publication.** Publishing here doesn't mean "done" — it means there's enough to be useful to someone else.
-Help us make it more useful.
+Please help us make it more useful.

 ## How it grows